-UCAS Code: 8H74
+UCAS Code: 8H75

-The music industry is going through a huge transitional period, in which music practitioners are having to seek new areas of employment which require a new skill set.
+This foundation degree is designed to develop the skills necessary to work in the music for media industry.
+The industry is going through a huge transitional period, in which music practitioners are having to seek new areas of employment which require new skills-sets and new ways of working.

-The personal project modules are derived from live industry briefs, allowing you to gain real work based practical experience of creating sound and music to a brief and gaining feedback from potential employers, whilst also developing content for your professional portfolio of work, which is a useful tool to gaining future employment.
+The project modules are derived from live industry briefs, allowing you to gain real work based practical experience of creating sound and music to a brief and gaining feedback from potential employers, whilst also developing content for your professional portfolio of work, which is a vital tool to gaining future employment.

 Entry Requirements & Interview Process

-Applicants should possess BTEC National Certificate or BTEC National Diploma in a related subject, 2 A Level passes or 1 A Level pass with four GCSE grades A-C or 9 – 4 including English and Maths or relevant work experience.
+You will normally require one of the following: BTEC National Certificate or BTEC National Diploma in a related subject, 2 A Level passes or 1 A Level pass with four GCSE grades A-C or 9 – 4 including English and Maths or relevant work experience.